 b.
 For projects over 40 units, fire detection and suppression sprinkler systems are required in each unit.

-Suppression sprinkler is not required for an acquisition/rehabilitation
+A suppression sprinkler system is not required for an acquisition/rehabilitation

 projects or single-story projects fewer than 40 units unless required by local code.